rjbernaldo/dev-support-analysis/README.md

 - No time for investigation (since like I said, you had a feature to ship)

 ## Problems of dev support:
-- *SLOW* - All requests, even simple ones like change email go through tickets (good for devs, bad for ops)
+- *SLOW* - All requests, even simple ones like change email, go through tickets (good for devs, bad for ops)

 - *BUGS NEVER GET FIXED* - All bugs/fixes discovered need to go through the backlog (which has over a thousand entries) before a developer can get to it